 1.1.
 Genealogical Writing in the Greek World

 The Greek world had great affection for genealogical tradition, as is evident from Plato’s Greater Hippias.
 When Socrates asks what the Greeks most love to hear, the sophist replies, “the genealogies of heroes and men, and the foundations of cities in ancient times (285b–e, [Fowler 1926:352–353]).”
 Limited genealogical lists of individual heroes are found as far back as Homer, but they do not constitute autonomous works.
 Independent genealogical compositions apparently began to be written in the Greek world only from the 6th c.
 BCE onward.
 The most prominent of the ancient genealogical texts is the Catalogue of Women (Γυναικῶν Κατάλογος), which was attributed in ancient times to Hesiod.
-This epic poem reviews the history of the eponymous heroes and ancestors of the Greeks structured around genealogies.
+This epic poem reviews the history of the eponymous heroes and ancestors of the Greeks, structured around genealogies.
 It was named the Catalogue of Women because it focuses on the famous women of Greek mythology who, having slept with the gods, gave birth to the heroes of the Greeks.
 It is also called Ehoiai (Ἠοῖαι) because of the refrain ἢ οἵη (“or such as …”) that opens each unit of the composition, introducing the story of another woman and the children whom the heroine bore.
 In the first centuries of the Common Era the Catalogue of Women was still one of the most popular works in the Greek world, but it is no longer extant.
 Nonetheless, a great number of fragments of the Catalogue of Women remain in the form of quotations or paraphrases cited by other writers.
 There are also a significant number of papyri fragments containing substantial excerpts from the composition.
 All these make possible a relatively comprehensive look at the Catalogue’s original contents and structure.
 The basis of the Catalogue of Women is the genealogical outline, but frequently the author interweaves various stories that are sometimes tangential to the genealogical sequence.
 Even based on the fragments that have come down to us, it is evident that most of the Greek mythological stories that were known in the Classical period were already included in the genealogical framework of the Catalogue of Women, at least in their basic form.

 Alongside the Catalogue of Women there were additional genealogical-mythographic compositions that were written in epic meter, such as Μεγάλαι Ἠοῖαι (also attributed to Hesiod), as well as compositions more limited in scope, like Europia and the Korinthiaca, which were attributed to Eumelos.
 From an additional genealogical composition, the Phoronis, which focused on the Argive genealogy and began with Phoroneus, the first Argive man, there remain no more than six fragments.
-Yet in light of the fact that the word πρῶτος (“first”) appears in half of the fragments, we learn that this author too was interested in traditions about the beginning of humanity and the first inventions.
+Yet in light of the fact that the word πρῶτος (“first”) appears in half of the fragments, we learn that this author, too, was interested in traditions about the beginning of humanity and the first inventions.
 An additional genealogical epic that focused on the genealogy of the Argives was the Danais, which told the story of the tribe of Danaos and their return from Egypt to Argos.
-All these epics, by contrast to the Homeric or similar epics, do not recount a single main story but focus instead on the genealogical sequence of the ancient clans.
+All these epics, by contrast to the Homeric and similar epics, do not recount a single main story but focus instead on the genealogical sequence of the ancient clans.